 Dopaminergic agents provide dopamine to the brain.
-Levodopa and Carbidopa are the drugs that have the ability to cross blood brain barrier and gets converted into dopamine in brain.
+Levodopa and Carbidopa are drugs that have the ability to cross the blood-brain barrier and get converted into dopamine in the brain.
 Levodopa is a natural product present in plants and animals.
 When combined with carbidopa, there is prevention of premature conversion of dopamine outside your brain and more amount of drug is released inside the brain.
-Side effects are nausea, vomiting and postural hypotension.
+Side effects are nausea, vomiting, and postural hypotension.

 Other drugs falling in this category are Amantadine, Bromocriptine and Pergolide.

-Anticholinergics are the drugs that reduce the excess amount of acetylcholine in brain and are effective in all the stages of the disease.
-It is used as adjuvant therapy and controls extra pyramidal side effects.
-It is contraindicated in the patients with hypertension, tachycardia and decreased kidney function.
+Anticholinergics are the drugs that reduce the excess amount of acetylcholine in the brain and are effective in all the stages of the disease.
+It is used as adjuvant therapy and controls extrapyramidal side effects.
+It is contraindicated in patients with hypertension, tachycardia, and decreased kidney function.
 It is less effective than Levodopa.
 Beperdine and Procyclidine are the drugs falling in this category

 Newer drugs have increased the activity of Levodopa.
-Catechol-O-methyltransferase (COMT) inhibitors extend the effect of Levodopa by inhibiting the Catechol-O-methyltransferase activity and increase the plasma concentration and duration of Levodopa.
-Tolcapone and Entacapone are the drugs which are known to increase the dopamine content in brain and can swiftly cross the blood brain barrier.
-These drugs are contraindicated in the patients with the liver disease, hypertension and in pregnancy.
+Catechol-O-methyltransferase (COMT) inhibitors extend the effect of Levodopa by inhibiting the Catechol-O-methyltransferase activity and increasing the plasma concentration and duration of Levodopa.
+Tolcapone and Entacapone are drugs that are known to increase the dopamine content in the brain and can swiftly cross the blood-brain barrier.
+These drugs are contraindicated in patients with liver disease, hypertension, and pregnancy.

-Dopamine agonists are the drugs which act directly on dopamine receptors and imitate the effect of dopamine in brain.
-Pramipexole and Ropinirole are the drugs that produce dopamine effects and balance the body movements.
-They produce hallucinations, nausea, vomiting, visual disturbances and headache like effects.
-It is used with caution in patients with dyskinesia, hypotension and renal impairment.
+Dopamine agonists are drugs that act directly on dopamine receptors and imitate the effect of dopamine in the brain.
+Pramipexole and Ropinirole are the drugs that produce dopamine effects and balance the body's movements.
+They produce hallucinations, nausea, vomiting, visual disturbances, and headache-like effects.
+It is used with caution in patients with dyskinesia, hypotension, and renal impairment.

 Steps to improve the health:

-Treatment of Parkinson’s disease needs a broad based management which includes patient and family education, general wellness, maintenance and exercise.
+Treatment of Parkinson’s disease needs broad-based management which includes patient and family education, general wellness, maintenance, and exercise.